tstillwell/iis-perfkit/README.md

 FROM %log_path%
 `

-The existing queries are a starting point, and can be modified to suit your analysis needs.
+The existing queries are a starting point, and can be changed to suit your analysis needs.

 The logparser command arguments are in `perfkit.ps1`, and